keithalewis/math/bm.md

 <details><summary>Solution</summary>
 From above, $\o{F^\alpha }_t > h$ if and only if $\o{B_t} > (\log h/f)/\sigma$
-so we can apply the reflexion principal.
+so we can apply the reflection principal.
 </details>